uidaholib/spec-docs/content/practices-procedures/digital-preservation.md

 ---
 section: Practices and Procedures
-nav_order: 7
+nav_order: 9
-title: Digital Preservation
+title: Digital Preservation Procedures
 ---
 *The following processes and information is based on the National Digital Stewardship Alliance (NSDA) [Levels of Digital Preservation](https://ndsa.org/publications/levels-of-digital-preservation/) implementation, assessment, and curatorial guidelines.*[^1]